Sanjana7395/face_makeup_app/face_backend/README.md

         npm install

 3. Add your model in helpers/tfjs_model.
-    1. In the nueral network project, where the model is trained and saved or in an isolated python environment(created using pipenv or virtualenv) install the convertor by running the following command.
+    1. In the neural network project, where the model is trained and saved or in an isolated python environment(created using pipenv or virtualenv) install the convertor by running the following command.

             pip install tensorflowjs